biocore/mmvec/README.md

 qiime mmvec paired-omics \
         --i-microbes otus_nt.qza \
         --i-metabolites lcms_nt.qza \
-        --p-learning-rate 1e-3 \
-        --o-conditionals ranks.qza \
+        --p-summary-interval 1 \
-        --o-conditional-biplot biplot.qza
+        --output-dir model_summary
 ```

-In the results, there are two files, namely `results/conditional_biplot.qza` and `results/conditionals.qza`.
+In the results, there are three files, namely `model_summary/conditional_biplot.qza`, `model_summary/conditionals.qza` and `model_summary/model_stats.qza`.
 The conditional biplot is a biplot representation the
 conditional probability matrix so that you can visualize these microbe-metabolite interactions in an exploratory manner.
 This can be directly visualized in
 Emperor as shown below.
 We also have the estimated conditional probability matrix given in `results/conditionals.qza`,
 which an be unzip to yield a tab-delimited table via `unzip results/conditionals`.
 Each row can be ranked,